 Learn to Read Quickly

 If you only have 60 minutes to finish the IELTS reading test, you need to be able to find information quickly.
 This means developing your reading skills: skimming, scanning, and reading for detail.
 Too many of my students start of their IELTS reading practice by slowly sifting through a whole test, trying to understand every word!
 This is the exact opposite of what you need to do.
 Instead, you should quickly look over the passage and only seek out what you need.
-The key here is to practice your reading skills over and over until you are an expect at finding the right information.
+The key here is to practice your reading skills over and over until you are an expert at finding the right information.

 Practice Reading in English Every Day